fyfirman/eko-docs/src/content/docs/getting-started/eko.md

 ## What is Eko?

-Eko is an agent framework that empowers developers to build autonomous agents using natural language programming.
+Eko is an agent programming framework that empowers developers to build autonomous agents using natural language.
 It seamlessly integrates browser and system automation with large language models, featuring:

-1. **Natural Language Workflow Creation**
+1. **Natural language workflow creation:**
-   Transform plain English descriptions into executable workflows while maintaining full programmatic control
+   Transform plain natural language descriptions into executable workflows while maintaining full programmatic control

-2. **Rich Tool Ecosystem**
+2. **Rich tool ecosystem:**
    Unified API for browser automation, computer control, and custom tool integration - all accessible through both natural language and code

-3. **Hybrid Intelligence System**
+3. **Hybrid intelligence system:**
    Combines AI planning with dynamic execution, letting developers inspect and modify agent behavior at any stage

 [Video Placeholder]

-## Why we build Eko Framework?
+## Eko philosophy

-- **From an industry trend perspective:** The capabilities of large model Agents are becoming increasingly powerful, and Web/Mobile applications are transforming into Agent applications.
-As the saying goes, "Software eats the world, JavaScript eats the Software."
-With the enhanced computer use capabilities of large models, a new era of personal PC productivity is on the horizon.
-JavaScript, with its 14 million developers worldwide, is poised to continue shining brightly in the realm of personal productivity.

-- **From a language framework perspective:** The existing Agent frameworks are primarily within the Python ecosystem, JavaScript lacks an ecosystem for Agent Workflow orchestration and scheduling, which will hinder developers in creating Agent applications.

-- **From a language development perspective:** Programming languages are gradually evolving into a hybrid of natural and logical languages, making them increasingly easier to learn.
-Languages in the form of GenAIScript will become the entry-level and production-grade languages for the next generation of computer engineers.

-- **From the user perspective:** Users will utilize a new generation of AI user interfaces.
-AI-generated GenUI will provide personalized UIs for users, and the creation of these personalized UIs relies on HTML and JavaScript.

-## Why is it called Eko?

-"Eko" is typically pronounced as "eh-koh," similar to the word "echo", which signifies replaying human language to turn it into action.

-We believe that Agents are transitioning from being able to answer anything to being able to do anything, making action crucial.
+Eko (like "echo") transforms natural language into action - your words become executable workflows.
+As JavaScript developers, we built Eko because we believe web technologies are the ideal foundation for human-AI interaction, with their universal reach and rich UI capabilities.

-### Eko Mission
+### Core Principles

- Bridge human and AI through natural language programming.
+1. **Natural + Logical**: Blend natural language with JavaScript/TypeScript, giving you the best of both worlds - the expressiveness of natural language and the power of modern web tech

+2. **Stability Through Structure**: Our [Two-Layer Execution Model](/docs/architecture/execution-model) provides predictable automation while remaining flexible enough to handle real-world complexity

+3. **Web-Native Design**: Built on the JavaScript ecosystem you already know, with seamless integration for browsers, Node.js, and modern frontend frameworks

+4. **Developer Experience First**: Debug and modify workflows with familiar tools - no black boxes

-### Eko Vision
+### Mission & Vision
-The first, most natural programming language for all.

-## Design Philosophy

-1. Provide developers with an easy-to-use Agent development framework by **blending natural and logical languages**.
-2. Offer stable Agent tool usage capabilities through [**Two-Layer Execution Model**](/docs/architecture/execution-model), ensuring lower costs and more stable inference.
-3. Utilize an **Event-Driven Architecture**, allowing client Workflows to call each other in real-time and support scaling up.
-4. Provide developers with simple and easy-to-debug Agent **workflow debugging tools**.
+We believe the next evolution of programming will blend natural language with code.
+Eko aims to make this future accessible to the JavaScript community first, leveraging the ecosystem's strengths in UI, tooling, and cross-platform development.

 ## Key Features